 For information on the hardware used in these tests please see Appendix C. The topology used for each test is indicated alongside each chart's caption (see section 2.1)

 4.1 MQI Rated Scaling

-These scenarios test the point at which performance degrades when clients are continuously connected, each delivering messages at a rate of 1 a second.
-The workload types are RR-2 & RR-2b (see section 2).
+These scenarios test the point at which performance degrades when clients are continuously connected, each delivering messages at a low rate.
+The workload types are RR-2 & RR-2b (see Section 2).